bioglaze/aether3d/README.md

   - Custom model format with .obj, .fbx and Blender exporter.
   - Virtual file system for .pak files.
   - XBox controller support.
-  - Cross-Platform scene editor.
+  - Cross-Platform WYSIWYG scene editor.
   - Statically linked into your application.

-# Status (as of 2016-04-12)
+# Status (as of 2016-06-29)

-  - OpenGL renderer is the most featureful but others will catch up.
   - Master branch may or may not compile but releases should always work.
   - Editor is still missing many features that are needed for proper scene creation.
   - Lights cast shadows but don't shade objects (planned for 0.6)